plugdata-team/plugdata/Resources/pddp/ELSE/xmod~.md

 draft: false
 ---

-[xmod~] performs cross modulation of two sine oscillators.
+[xmod~] performs cross-modulation of two sine oscillators.
 It can perform either frequency (default) or phase modulation.